How to Raise Humidity for Houseplants (Increasing Humidity for Indoor Plants)

 Sometimes especially when the indoor temperatures are high, the indoor air can be quite dry.

-Very few houseplants can tolerate dry air; most houseplants require the surrounding air to be moist for optimum growth.
+Very few plants can tolerate dry air; most indoor plants require the surrounding air to be moist for optimum growth.
 Houseplants need less warm air and more moist air.

 Papery leaved houseplants need more air humidity than houseplants with thick, leathery leaves.